gitterally/missile_command/README.md

 ## Getting Started

 To play the Missile Defence game, click on the following link: https://gitterally.github.io/missile-command-remake

-## Challenges

-This project involved several interesting technical challenges, many of which have been successfully addressed:

-- **Solved**: Implementing a robust, responsive scaling system that works on all screen sizes while maintaining accurate mouse input.
-This was achieved with a JavaScript-driven approach that manages the game's dimensions and translates coordinates.
-- **Solved**: Optimizing performance for a high number of on-screen objects.
-This was solved by implementing a Quadtree for efficient collision detection, avoiding O(n²) complexity.
-- **Solved**: Ensuring smooth, frame-rate-independent gameplay.
-This was achieved by converting the game loop to use a `deltaTime` calculation for all physics and animations.
-- **Ongoing**: Creating visually appealing particle trails that are precisely rendered behind fast-moving objects remains a fine-tuning challenge.

 ## Future work
 1. **Advanced Sound**: Transition from the simple `Audio` object to the Web Audio API for more advanced control over sound effects, including pitch variation and preventing audio clipping.